joemarlo/yahtzee/README.md

 ![](Expected_roll_outcomes.png)

-That looks great and seems like we should hold onto those three 6s (bottom right).
+That looks great and seems like we should hold onto those three 6s (bottom right plot).
 But is it really working?
-Let's run this a few more times and automatically choose our next roll based on the highest mean expected outcome (i.e. the score).
+Let's run this 50 more times and automatically choose our next roll based on the highest mean expected outcome (i.e. the score).
 Then we can compare the results to just randomly rolling die.

 ![](Smart_vs_Dumb_boxplot.png)